Atix95/Data_analysis_template_python/README.md

         Fontsize of the text shown in the legend.
 If None is passed, the fontsize is read out from the rc parameters and set to that value.
 Default is None.

+    legend_line_width : flaot or int, optional
+        Width of the lines that are shown next to the labels in the legend. this is independent of the width displayed in the graphs.
+Default is 2.

 ## save_figure(fname, ftype)

     Save the figure that was created with matplotlib.

     If the folder "images", where the figures are stored, does not yet exist, it is